acl-301d-fall-2017/11-14-book-app/USER_STORIES.md

 [Performing Search using Google Books API](https://developers.google.com/books/docs/v1/using#PerformingSearch)

-###
-1. As a user, I want to access an external API so that I can incorporate additional information into my app, enhancing its functionality.
+### Have your Server make a request to Google Book's API

-2. As a user, I want to use the Google Books API so that I can search for books and add new books to my list.
+1. As a user, I want to use the Google Books API so that I can search for books and add new books to my list.
-    - Install and use `superagent` to make an HTTP GET request to Google's Book API from your server.
+    - Install and add `superagent` to your server.
-    - Add an endpoint for a `GET` request to `/api/v1/books/find` which will make  a `superagent` request from the client to the Google Books API and return a list of ten books that match the search query.
+    - Add an endpoint for a `GET` request to `/api/v1/books/find` which will make  a `superagent` (HTTP GET) request from the client to the Google Books API and return a list of ten books that match the search query.
     - Map over the array of results to build an array of objects that match the `book` model in your database.
     - Send the newly constructed array of objects to your client in the response.

+### Update your frontend UI
-3. As a user, I want a search box (text input in a form) and designated space for output so that I can search for books and see the results in a single view.
+1. As a user, I want a search box (text input in a form) and designated space for output so that I can search for books and see the results in a single view.
-    - Add a new View to `index.html` with a class of `search-view` which contains a form for searching the Google Books API by title.
+    - Add a new section to `index.html` with a class of `search-view` which contains a form for searching the Google Books API by title.
     - Include a button to click when your want to trigger your search.
-    - Add a new View to `index.html` with a class of `search-results`, which contains a section and unordered list tag.
+    - Add a new section to `index.html` with a class of `search-results`, which contains a section and unordered list tag.
     - Your `<ul></ul>` should include an `id` attribute for targeting and insertion of dynamic content.

-4. As a user, I want my app to respond when I submit the form so that I can search the Google Books API and receive my results in my app.
+1. As a user, I want my app to respond when I submit the form so that I can search the Google Books API and receive my results in my app.
     - Add a new client-side route to your `routes.js` file which will listen for `/books/search`, and invoke `bookView.initSearchFormPage`.
     - Add a new view method to `book-view.js` called `bookView.initSearchFormPage` which will show the search form view and attach an event listener to the form.
         - The event listener will trigger on `submit`, capturing the form data as an object literal.
 It will pass the object to `Book.find` as the `book` argument and `bookView.initSearchResultsPage` as the `callback` argument.